wesleysantosdev/hidden-checkbox-trigger/README.md

 # hidden-checkbox-trigger
- Cards with a simple trigger using only the active/not active status of a checkbox input.
+ Cards with a simple trigger using only the checked/not checked status of a checkbox input.